IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-0/README.md

 ### Jot down the credentials

-Before we go to Cloud Pak for Data, we need to create credentials for our Db2 Warehouse by going back to our service, clicking on the *Service credentials* button, and creating a new credential.
+If the attendee is creating their own DB2 Warehouse instance, we'll need to create credentials by going back to our service, clicking on the *Service credentials* button, and creating a new credential.
 Copy these down somewhere as we'll need them in the next section.

 ![Db2 Warehouse credentials](../.gitbook/assets/images/db2/db2-cloud-credentials.png)